Multi-Agency Collaboration Effort to Improve Highway Safety

 - Emergency medical services – Emergency medical personnel tend to injuries and can save lives.
 Other responders clear roadways and direct traffic, reducing the risk of secondary crashes.

 - Everyone – Ultimately, the responsibility of traffic safety belongs to everyone who gets in a vehicle.
 We all must work together to make our roads safe.

 The scope of the project involved a review of statewide crash data and trends to identify progress toward safety goals and emerging areas of concern.
 Additional work included:

 - Data collection on existing programs and policies

 - A review of federal guidelines and policies to ensure the planning process and performance measures were consistent with federal guidelines

 A key component of the process involved providing updates on programs and policies implemented from the prior plan.
 For this, stakeholders updated programs, policies, and educational campaigns for their respective agencies/organizations in addition to providing current data and research for their areas of expertise.
 The new two-year update had to be complete for Iowa to continue receiving approximately $24 million in annual federal safety funding.

-As the planning consultant, we guided the process to conform to federal guidelines and stay on schedule.
+As the planning consultant, Snyder & Associates guided the process to conform to federal guidelines and stay on schedule.
 In doing so, we worked with the Iowa DOT and safety stakeholders to ensure the plan was data-driven, coordinated with the other statewide transportation plans, informed by a performance-based approach, and identified strategies consistent with safety priorities and the vision of Zero Fatalities.